boatman-27/obsidian/04 - Resources/Data Structures & Algorithms/Tree Data Structures/in-order.md

 ![[Pasted image 20250825204441.png]]

-The `inOrderTraversal()` function keeps calling itself with the current left child node as an argument until that argument is `None` and the function returns (line 2-3).
+The `inOrderTraversal()` function keeps calling itself with the current left child node as an argument until that argument is `None` and the function returns.

 The first time the argument `node` is `None` is when the left child of node C is given as an argument (C has no left child).